Lourdes: Transport

 Lourdes is served by Tarbes-Lourdes-Pyrénées Airport situated 10 km from the town centre.
 (Many visitors also fly to Pau Pyrénées Airport.)
-This airport is served by Ryanair from London Stansted, Dublin, Lisbon, Kraków and Milan Bergamo, and three other airlines: AlbaStar, Austrian and Volotea.
-The airport also offers seasonal charter flights to and from the largest European cities.
 The town's railway station Gare de Lourdes is served by SNCF and TGV trains, including a high-speed TGV service from Paris which takes four-and-a-half hours.
 Many pilgrims also arrive via bus service from France and Spain.

 Education

 Lourdes has two main schools, one public and one private.
 The private school, the "Lycée Peyramale St Joseph", was founded by two monks just two years before the apparitions; it is named after the priest Dominique Peyramale, who was present during the apparitions.
 It celebrated its 150th anniversary in 2007.
 The newer public school is called the "Lycée de Sarsan".